 Even though Verizon promises to waive Shawn Marie Schaffer’s early termination fee after she moves off the grid, she’s still stuck with it.
 Will Verizon ever refund her money?

 “Why won’t these circus clowns refund my early termination fee?”

 Sprint promises it will unlock Bill Fuller’s iPhone.
 Why won’t it?

 Question: I have two iPhone 4S smartphones that I bought in 2011 under a two-year contract with Sprint.
 I made my final contracted monthly payment earlier this month.
 Both phones are now fully paid for and ostensibly are my property.

 Sprint’s service coverage has been largely reduced in my area and I have frequent dropped calls and very low 3G speeds.

 I recently received a notice from Sprint that on-network coverage in parts of Eastern Colorado and Western Kansas, (including along the I-70 Corridor), Southwest Kansas and Oklahoma Panhandle will change to roaming (off-network).
 Customers with Sprint-branded devices will be impacted when using services in the affected areas.

 “Sprint said it would unlock my phone – did it break its promise?”

 A typographical error on a Craigslist ad has Amy Pollick’s cellphone ringing off the hook.
 Is there any way to stop the calls?

-Talk to me.
 That’s all customers like you want when they call a company.
 They want someone to talk to them.